 While there is a time and a place for self sacrifice in the transformative crucible of spiritual practice, success in the so-called real world requires us to be clear with our boundaries and personal limitations.
 This puts us in the realm of service.

 Self-sacrifice is a problem in the real world, other than in special circumstances, such as emergencies or after giving birth to a baby.
 However, in those special circumstances we are given the resources we need through raised hormone levels, irrespective of nature and nurture considerations.

 The transformation of self-sacrifice to service requires self-awareness, including conscious direction of energies through committing only to whom and to what we feel genuinely called, and designed, to serve.

 Over the last couple of years, I have gained enormous clarity around who and what I am best suited to serve, as a result of my journey with a process called Tribal Marketing.

 But, just a few years ago, I was beyond confused about what I should be offering – and to whom.
-I even trained as an Independent Funeral and Wedding Celebrant, planning to leave the coaching and training worlds altogether.
+I trained as an Independent Funeral and Wedding Celebrant, planning to leave the coaching and training worlds altogether.

 I liked the work but knew that it needed to be a ‘side’ rather than the ‘main’ of my offering.
 I returned to coaching and transformed my business.

 Are you as stuck as I was a few years ago?
 Click here to learn more about Tribal Marketing.